Tyehimba Jess: Career

 As of 2017, Jess teaches poetry and fiction as an associate professor of English at the College of Staten Island of the City University of New York.
-He's a faculty member of The Watering Hole Organization, and is also the faculty adviser for Caesura, the college's literary arts magazine.
+He is a faculty member of The Watering Hole Organization, and is also the faculty adviser for Caesura, the college's literary arts magazine.

 Jess's first book of poetry, leadbelly (Wave Books, 2005), was chosen by Brigit Pegeen Kelly as a winner in the 2004 National Poetry Series competition.
 Library Journal and Black Issues Book Review both named it one of the "Best Poetry Books of 2005".

 In April 2016, Jess released his second full-length poetry collection, titled Olio.
 This work has been described as "part fact, part fiction….sonnet, song and narrative to examine the lives of mostly unrecorded AfricanAmerican performers…."
 In his book he writes some poems in reference to Edmonia Lewis, John William Boone, Henry Box Brown, Paul Laurence Dunbar, Fisk Jubilee Singers, Ernest Hogan, Sissieretta Jones, Scott Joplin, Millie and Christine McKoy, Booker T. Washington, Blind Tom Wiggins, Bert Williams and George Walker.

 Jess's work has appeared in Soul Fires: Young Black Men on Love and Violence, Obsidian III: Literature in the African Diaspora, Power Lines: Ten Years of Poetry from Chicago's Guild Complex, and Slam: The Art of Performance Poetry.